 5. Recognize the impact of differences.

 Dispersed team members often have a love-hate relationship with virtual teamwork.
-While they love new communication technology, they hate not knowing how to use it.
+While they may love new tools for virtual collaboration, they may struggle with best practices for virtual communication.
 They may love learning about different cultures, but hate the misunderstandings that result from a language barrier.
-Some may love the autonomy of working remotely, but also feel out of the loop and isolated.
+Some may love the autonomy of working remotely, but also feel out of the loop and isolated at the same time.

 Particularly when English has become the language of doing business, as it has in much of the world, it may be tempting to assume common mindsets and values.
 But it’s important for those leaders who are managing remote employees to remember that their members have unique experiences and perspectives, and leading a multicultural team requires leadership skill.

 As a leader, consider your own cultural assumptions and behaviors.
 Take care to ensure that your choices and actions reflect the considerations of not just your thinking, but of your group members’ preferences, as well.